Ryan Petrik: Perth Lynx

 In June 2015, Petrik joined the Perth Lynx of the Women's National Basketball League (WNBL) as an assistant coach.

 In June 2020, after five seasons as an assistant under Andy Stewart, Petrik was appointed head coach of the Lynx on a two-year deal.
 He debuted as head coach in the 2020 WNBL Hub season in Queensland due to the COVID-19 pandemic.
 The Lynx finished the season in seventh place with a 4–9 record.

 In the 2021–22 season, Petrik was named the WNBL Coach of the Year after guiding the Lynx to second place with an 11–5 record.
 They went on to reach the WNBL Grand Final, where they lost the series 2–1 to the Melbourne Boomers.

 On 30 May 2022, Petrik re-signed as coach of the Lynx on a multi-year contract.

 In the 2023–24 season, the Lynx finished in fourth place with an 11–10 record and defeated the first-placed Townsville Fire in the semi-finals to reach their second grand final series in three years.
 They went on to lose the grand final 2–1 to the Southside Flyers.

 On 4 July 2024, Petrik re-signed as coach of the Lynx for the 2024–25 WNBL season.

 Petrik continued as Lynx head coach for the 2025–26 WNBL season.
 Known as a running team under Petrik, the club recruited a much bigger squad for the 2025–26 season.
 He subsequently introduced philosophies he developed coaching Rockingham's men's team in the NBL1 to figure out the best way to maximise tall pair Brianna Turner and Yemiyah Morris.
+The philosophies helped successfully introduce Chinese center Han Xu into the line-up mid season, and in December 2025, Petrik broke the record for the most ever wins (70) in club history.
+The following month, he broke the club record (121) for most games as Lynx coach.
+In the semi-finals, the Lynx defeated the Bendigo Spirit 2–0 to advance to their third WNBL Grand Final in five years.
+In game one of the grand final series in Townsville against the Townsville Fire, the Lynx lost 88–79.
+In game two at Perth HPC, the Lynx lost 108–105 in overtime to finish as runners-up for the third time in five years.

+On 3 June 2026, Petrik re-signed with the Lynx to continue as head coach on a new multi-year contract.